MiledKalbourji/CSCI401W/assignments/product_personas_stories/teacher.md

 **Description**

-- As a Blockr.io client, I need a way to manage my Blockr.io subscriptions which include adding and removing users.
+- As a teacher, I need a way to notify the parents of my students when they are absent.
-- As an investigator using Blockr.io, I need a way to log into the application.
-Authentication will grant me the necessary permission to complete my tasks.
+- As a parent, I need a way to know when my student is absent so I can follow up with them.
-- As a member of the organization's (client) leadership team, I need to log into the Blockr.io application and access dashboards.

 **Constraints**

-Authentication from the SaaS application requires verification through the client’s authentication protocol or through our authentication mechanism.
+Need to obtain consent to recieve text notificaions.
+Keeping student informaton private is also critical, and measures need to be taken to ensure that the proper guardians are receiving the notifications

 **Comments**

-- All users will authenticate through a single page and will be routed to the appropriate instance based on access policies setup by instance administrators.
-- Users may only set up an account through invitation from instance administrators.
+- All students who are absent will have a notification sent home.
+- Parents will have an opportunity to opt in to these notifications.
+- Ensuring only parents recieve student truancy notificatons is being compliant with FERPA laws.

 ### Feature2: Student Database

 **Description**

-- As a Blockr.io user, I want to visualize my organization’s performance and usage of the Blockr.io application.
-- As a Blockr.io user, I need to know the breakdown of exception backlogs, displayed by status group (open/in-progress/closed).
+- As a teacher, I need access to the truancy information for students in my class.
-- As a Blockr.io user, I need to know if exceptions were assigned to me for further review.
+- As an admin, I need to be able to store student and parent/guardian contact information in a secure fashion.
-- As a Blockr.io user, I need to know when progress was made on an exception I am "watching".
+- As an admin, I need the ability to track truancy data.
-- As a member of the Leadership/management team, I want to know how many active users are working.
-- As a member of the Leadership/management team, I want to know how many exceptions were escalated for further review by the investigations team.
+- As an admin, I need the ability to assign classes of students to a teacher.

 **Constraints**

-Dashboard must only share tenant-specific statistics.
+Database must only show the data necessary for a particular user.

 ### Feature3: Teacher Friendly User Interface

 **Description**

-- As an investigator, I need a way to search a given bitcoin address on the blockchain.
+- As a teacher, I need to have lists of students in each of my classes that I can choose from.
-- As an investigator, I need a way to view connections to a bitcoin address as a graph.
+- As a teacher, I need to be able to quickly check off students that are present - As a teacher, I need have a button to send notifications to the parents of absent students.
-- As an investigator, I need a way to click on a bitcoin address node on the graph and read information about the address such as the number of transactions, holdings, and reports of abuse.
-- As an investigator, I need a way to flag bitcoin address nodes for ongoing monitoring.
-- As an investigator, I need a way to assign a network graph to a colleague, including escalating to senior management.
-- As an investigator, I need a way to enter comments about a network to share with colleagues, including senior management.

 **Constraints**

-Sharing/assigning networks to colleagues is limited to those within the tenant instance.
+If a teacher is out for a day, the sub needs access to their class.

+**Comments**

+- Create a one time passcode for substitute teachers.

 ### Feature4: Tracking System for Student Truancy

 **Description**

 - As an administrator, I need to have a way to invite users to the organization’s instance.
-- As an administrator, I need a way to manage a watchlist of addresses.
+- As an administrator, I need a way to track student truancy
-- As an administrator, I need a way to adjust the parameters for our transactions monitoring system.
+- As an administrator, I need a way to keep track of student and parent contact information in a secure fashion

 **Constraints**

-Limited to the tenant's instance.
+Keeping it secure and private.
+Making sure it's accurate.
+Lack of internet connection.

 ## User Experience